 DOE recently amended the 10 CFR 851 regulations to update the safety and health standards and delete the obsolete directives currently incorporated by reference.
 DOE replaced the existing references to industry safety and health standards with direct references to the latest versions of the appropriate standards.
 The 10 CFR 851 Technical Amendment became effective January 17, 2018.
-Compliance was required starting January 17, 2019.
+Compliance is required starting January 17, 2019.

-The 10 CFR 851 Technical Amendment is available here: https://pantex.energy.gov/sites/default/files/10_CFR_851_Technical_Amendment.pdf
+The 10 CFR 851 Technical Amendment is available here: https://pantex.energy.gov/sites/default/files/10 CFR 851 Technical Amendment.pdf